jonit1996/Customer-Segmentation-and-RFM-Analysis/README.md

 - **Customer Segments:** The segmentation identifies key customer groups that can be targeted with specific marketing strategies to improve retention and increase revenue.
 ## License
-This project is licensed under the  - see the LICENSE file for details.
+This project is licensed under the Apache License Version 2.0  - see the LICENSE file for details.